 |

-makes it easier to use the normal keyboard as a Braille keyboard
+use the standard keyboard directly as a Braille keyboard after pressing

-without further adjustment.
-When you work with Braille input, most
+When working with Braille input, most screen readers cannot announce

-key presses are not transmitted to the screen reader.
-However, it
+to the screen reader.
+However, it is particularly helpful during

 |